- Author: Zephan

 - Reduces the pushback suffered from damaging attacks while casting or channeling any Destruction spell by 70%.

 This talent is a must-have for any encounter with unavoidable damage.
 For more than half the fight you will be casting Shadow Bolt.
-It should be noted that in combination with aura from a paladin you only need 1 point in here to reach maximum pushback reduction.
+It should be noted that maxed out in combination with aura from a paladin you reach maximum pushback reduction.
+However, only roughly 1/3 of our damage comes from Destruction spells.

 With talents out of the way, it is time to go over our Glyphs.
 Glyphs are a new addition to the class build mechanic introduced in Wrath of the Lich King.
 Glyphs can be crafted by the new profession Inscription.